CameronHeadlee/Password-Generator/README.md

 # Password-Generator
-This application was built to assist with generating a strong password with random numbers and characters.
-You have the choice to choose a number between 1 and 128 to generate the password length.
+This application was built to assist with generating a strong password with random numbers, letters, and characters.
+After, you have opened the application simply click on the generate password button.
+You will be prompted to answer some questions in the modal that appears at the top of the screen.
+You then have the choice to choose a number between 1 and 128 for password length, capital letters, numeric characters, lowercase letters, and special characters.
+Once you have fulfilled all of these questions to your liking a random password will be generated for you.

 # Table of Contents
 - [Installation](#installation)